Skip to main content

 The workflow executes asynchronously, but the caller doesn’t wait for results.

-Enable “Respond to webhook with data” to return workflow outputs back to the caller.
+Enable “Respond to webhook with data” to return workflow outputs back to the caller via Server-Sent Events (SSE).

 Webhook response configuration